 Planning out meals is extremely helpful.

 I love spreadsheets and charts, I like having breakfast, lunch, and dinner planned out, having a grocery list that’s organized by category, etc. The most helpful for me was to sit down and plan out a whole month.
 It took time, but honestly, not as much time as I used to spend wandering around the kitchen thinking “The kids are hungry.
 Again.
 What am I going to feed them this time??”
 Even if I didn’t have my whole month planned out, having a list of all the meals that I could make was helpful.
 It saved me from cooking the same thing every single night.
-I’m currently working on simple real food menu plans, if you would like more information, you can sign up for updates here.
+Click here for a full course on how to create your own menu plan.

 When I have a baby I make the same 4 meals all the time.